jellyfin/jellyfin-roku/README.md

 If you fancy some development, then read the [DEVGUIDE](DEVGUIDE.md) to find out the best ways to help.

-As Roku no longer has a Beta channel, the best way to test pre-release versions is by following the [DEVGUIDE](DEVGUIDE.md) to install and test the latest changes.
+As Roku have severely limited their Beta channel programme, the best way to test pre-release versions is by following the [DEVGUIDE](DEVGUIDE.md) to install and test the latest changes.
 Feedback is always welcome.